babel/website/docs/usage.md

 There are quite a few tools in the Babel toolchain that try to make it easy for you to use Babel whether you're an "end-user" or building an integration of Babel itself.
 This will be a quick introduction to those tools and you can read more about them in the "Usage" section of the docs.

-If you're using a framework, the work of configuring Babel might be already done for you, and you might want to check our [interactive setup guide](/setup.html) instead.
+> If you're using a framework, the work of configuring Babel might be different or actually already handled for you.
+Check out our [interactive setup guide](/setup.html) instead.

 ## Overview